UCSF-TI/tipcc-web/docs/software/software-repositories.md

   <em>0.6</em>
   </td>
   <td>
-  <strong>vcf-validator - Validation suite for Variant Call Format (VCF) files</strong><br>
+  <strong>vcf-validator: Validation Suite for Variant Call Format (VCF) Files</strong><br>
   Validator for the Variant Call Format (VCF) implemented using C++11.
-It includes all the checks from the vcftools suite, and some more that involve lexical, syntactic and semantic analysis of the VCF input.<br>
+It includes all the checks from the vcftools suite, and some more that involve lexical, syntactic and semantic analysis of the VCF input.
+Example: <code>vcf-validator --help</code>.<br>
   URL: <a href="https://github.com/EBIvariation/vcf-validator">https://github.com/EBIvariation/vcf-validator</a><br>
   </td>
  </tr>